TFAGaming/TFAGaming/README.md

   <img src="https://komarev.com/ghpvc/?username=tfagaming&label=Profile%20views:&color=brightgreen">
 </p>

-Hi there, I'm **T.F.A**, an 18 years old self-taught developer, focusing on APIs such as Discord API.
-I started programming for the first time back in 2016 about web development, now I'm focusing on APIs, and importantly the Discord API.
-I used to code Discord bots in JavaScript, but now, I use TypeScript because the types are very required nowadays.
+Hi there, I'm **T.F.A**, an 18-year-old self-taught developer.
+I like making open-source projects for Discord bots and Minecraft plugins.
+When I started coding, I used to program Discord bots in JavaScript and then I learned TypeScript for the types and fewer errors and debugging when running a bot.
+Now, I like making Minecraft plugins using Java.

-If you wonder why my name is "T.F.A", well, it's my real-life name.
+If you wonder why my name is "T.F.A", it's my real-life name.
 The **T** is my first name, and the **F** and **A** is my last name.

 ## Skills & Tools